-- Consistent response to applications from heavy vehicle operators to use Council control local roads. - Council officers have the ability to assess consent applications and issue consent notification to the National Heavy Vehicle Regulator (NHVR) and VicRoads. - A mechanism is in place to protect Council's road infrastructure assets against incurring avoidable damage. - Heavy vehicle operators are aware of the specific conditions with regard to Council's rights to grant or refuse consent. - That approved local roads within the Shire remain suitable for Higher Mass Limits (HML) and Performance-Based Standards (PBS) category heavy vehicles. - Council satisfies itself that heavy vehicles do not pose a risk to public safety.
+- Consistent response to applications from heavy vehicle operators to use Council control local roads. - Council officers have the ability to assess consent applications and issue consent notification to the National Heavy Vehicle Regulator (NHVR) and VicRoads. - A mechanism is in place to protect Council's road infrastructure assets against incurring avoidable damage. - Heavy vehicle operators are aware of the specific conditions with regard to Council's rights to grant or refuse consent. - That aApproved local roads within the Shire remain suitable for Higher Mass Limits (HML) and Performance-Based Standards (PBS) category heavy vehicles and are listed within Council's and the NHVRs Geographic Information System (GIS). - Council is satisfieds itself that heavy vehicles do not pose a risk to public safety.